 In 2019 the NSW Civil and Administrative Tribunal in an administrative review of a disciplinary finding found a certifier guilty of unsatisfactory professional conduct in circumstances where the certifier issued a CC after building work had commenced.
-In this case the certifier knew building works on site had commenced and the Tribunal found that this was a fundamental error by the certifier in that they did not demonstrate the qualities of care and diligence reasonably expected119.
+In this case the certifier knew building works on site had commenced and the Tribunal found that this was a fundamental error by the certifier in that they did not demonstrate the qualities of care and diligence reasonably expected149.

-16 Section 16 of the EP&A (Development Certification and Fire Safety) Regulation
+146 Section 16 of the EP&A (Development Certification and Fire Safety) Regulation

-117 Section 17 of the EP&A (Development Certification and Fire Safety) Regulation
+147 Section 17 of the EP&A (Development Certification and Fire Safety) Regulation

-119 Lilli v Building Professionals Board [2019] NSWCATOD 119
+149 Lilli v Building Professionals Board [2019] NSWCATOD 119

-3.11 Determining an application for a construction certificate
+3.12 Determining an application for a construction certificate

-3.11.1 The determination of an application for a construction certificate
+3.12.1 The determination of an application for a construction certificate

-Following the assessment of an application for a CC a certifier must make a determination of the application which must be in writing and must contain120:
+Following the assessment of an application for a CC a certifier must make a determination of the application which must be in writing and must contain 150:

 - The date on which the application was determined. - Whether the application has been determined by approval or refusal.
-If by refusal the reasons for refusal must be included.
+If by refusal the reasons for refusal must be included. - If a CC has been issued subject to conditions of the kind referred to in section 115-117 and section 111 of the EP&A (Development Certification and Fire Safety) Regulation the reasons for the conditions.